Backgammon is one of the ancients board games known, and more played dice game in the world.

 - During the bear off, the sum of both moves must be the highest possible, even if this implies to take a higher risk.

-- The pick and pass move is forbidden during the bearing off: the piece that captures with the first roll can´t be moved to a safe point with the second roll.
+- The pick and pass move is forbidden during the bearing off: the piece that captures with the first roll cannot be moved to a safe point with the second roll.

 - The Gammon rule (double victory) is applied, but the Backgammon rule (triple victory) is not applied.